 A team from Midhurst U3A has been researching the family backgrounds, military service and deaths of the people who appear on local war memorials.
 They started with the parishes of Bepton, Cocking, Lodsworth, Midhurst, Petworth, Rogate and West Lavington, and later added Elsted & Treyford, Graffham & East Lavington, Heyshott, Iping & Chithurst, Selham, Stedham and Trotton.
 The Lodsworth work has been undertaken jointly with Lodsworth Heritage Society.

 A visual record of Lodsworth in the early 21st century

-Kit Hayward, Thomas Jackson, Alistair Proctor, Amanda Spence and Anne Summers have been coming to your street and, with your permission, photographing you, your family and your pets in front of your home.
+Our team has been visiting your street and, with your permission, photographing you, your family and your pets in front of your home.
 If you haven’t yet participated, please contact us to arrange for one of the photographers to visit.